Tristan Thomas

 Tristan Thomas (born 23 May 1986 in Brisbane) is an Australian track and field athlete specialising in the 400 metres hurdles.

 Currently coached by Craig Hilliard at the Australian Institute of Sport in Canberra, Thomas has set personal bests over a diverse range of distances and has been nationally ranked over 200 metres, 400 metres, 800 metres and 400m Hurdles in various athletics season in Australia.
-Thomas is a four time National Champion of the 400 metres hurdles.
-He is the second best Australian of all time in this event and he is the Tasmanian record holder.
+Thomas is a four-time National Champion of the 400 metres hurdles, the second best Australian of all time in this event and the Tasmanian record holder.
 Thomas had displayed his ability whilst in school, winning an unprecedented four gold medals in the above events at the 2004 Australian All Schools Championships.
 He was selected to compete in the 2012 Summer Olympics in London in the 400 metres hurdles.
 He finished 4th in heat four with a time of 49.13.
 This qualified him for the semifinals.
 He finished 7th in semifinal two with a time of 50.55.
 This did not qualify him for the next stage and this was the end of Thomas's competition.
-He has also competed in three World Championships (2009, 2011 and 2013).
-He won bronze in 2009 in the 4 x 400 metres relay.
-He now currently teaches at Radford College Canberra as a maths teacher.
+He has also competed in three World Championships (2009, 2011 and 2013), winning bronze in 2009 in the 4 x 400 metres relay.
+He now currently is a maths teacher.
 Thomas competed in the 2006 Commonwealth Games but missed the 2010 competition due to injury.
 He was selected for the 2014 games but withdrew due to injury.

 Education

 For primary school Tristan Thomas attended Corpus Christi in Hobart, Tasmania.
-For high school Thomas attended St Virgils also in Hobart.
+For high school he attended St Virgils also in Hobart.
 Thomas achieved a Bachelor of Engineering and Commerce at the Australian National University.